zenvignesh/dotfiles/Vim.md

 - shift $ - to to end of the line
 - g shift uu - convert to upper case all of the line
 - g shift uu - convert to lower case all of the line
+- Visual select the text, then U for uppercase or u for lowercase.
+To swap all casing in a visual selection, press ~ (tilde).
+Without using a visual selection, gU<motion> will make the characters in motion uppercase, or use gu<motion> for lowercase.

 # Buffer method